bryla121/Efficiency-of-methods-of-solving-Rubik-s-cube-implemented-in-R/README.md

 #file 'optimization' contains functions which are responsible for optimization of the methods that were written in 'functions_for_solving' often in a non efficient way

 #file 'testing_and_generating_results' contains basic oeprations which were neccesarry during testing process and generating the results process, but when it was not worth to write them as a fucntions

+#Diploma thesis is my thesis in which I have explained and described everything needed in order to use the code in all my files